sqlzack/eh-adx-adls-analytics/docs/adxExport.md

 #### __Final Information__
-This will take nearly 24 hours and you should wind up with files in your synapse storage container under the adxExport/external_faredata/year=yyyy/month=mm directory (example below).
+This will take nearly 24 hours and you should wind up with files in your storage container under the adxExport/external_faredata/year=yyyy/month=mm directory (example below).
 Since these files are partitioned they should be performant when querying or transforming downstream.

 ![](../images/adxExport02.png)